fcknbstrd/GorillaCraft/README.md

 We would be glad if you participate in this project.

 ### What has to be done
+- Filling up block gaps
-- Adding / Removing blocks
+- Removing blocks
-- More varying block types, plants, ...
+- Using TGorillaInventory for choosing block type
+- Placing plants and objects onto the map using B-channel of height map
 - Multiplayer Mode
-- Using TGorillaInventory
+- Saving / Loading Maps
 - ParticleEffects
-- Saving / Loading Maps
+- Adding a startmenu with some options and settings